zhenshen-mla/Aesthetic-Emotion-Dataset/README.md

   Example images and their corresponding labels for aesthetics assessment and emotion recognition in the IAE Dataset.

 ## Details
-  Images with Aesthetics and Emotions Dataset (IAE Dataset) produced by Chaoran Cui, Zhen Shen, Jun Yu.
+  Unified Aesthetic and Emotional Dataset (UAE Dataset) produced by Chaoran Cui, Zhen Shen, Jun Yu.
-  Users can download IAE dataset through [Baidu Netdisk](https://pan.baidu.com/s/1K0uje4jHRzlOHlgW7jSxPg)(```xsza```) and [OneDrive](https://1drv.ms/u/s!Ark2IU962jbka3Skx8IFQKfgjAE?e=QbGFyR).
+  Users can download UAE dataset through [Baidu Netdisk](https://pan.baidu.com/s/1K0uje4jHRzlOHlgW7jSxPg)(```xsza```) and [OneDrive](https://1drv.ms/u/s!Ark2IU962jbka3Skx8IFQKfgjAE?e=QbGFyR).
-  This package of IAEDataset.rar includes the following folders and files:
+  This package of UAEDataset.rar includes the following folders and files:
 - train_aes_list.txt lists the aesthetic label in all training samples.
 The format is "#IMAGE_ID #AESTHETIC LABEL".
 - val_aes_list.txt   lists the aesthetic label in all validation samples.
 The format is "#IMAGE_ID #AESTHETIC LABEL".
 - test_aes_list.txt  lists the aesthetic label in all test samples.
 The format is "#IMAGE_ID #AESTHETIC LABEL".